maniotrix/offline-ai-assistant/README.md

 ## 🤖 AI-Assisted Development Acknowledgment

-We gratefully acknowledge the use of **GitHub Copilot**, **Cursor**, and other coding agents throughout this project.
+We gratefully acknowledge the use of **GitHub Copilot**, **Cursor**, and other coding agents throughout this project — as part of an ongoing experiment in their real-world capabilities.

 - 🧱 **99% of the frontend code** was scaffolded or directly written with the help of AI coding agents.
 - ⚙️ **~80% of the backend code** was generated via AI assistance, including protobuf schemas, model scaffolds, and automation logic.

-> As the core developer, my primary role has been system design, high-level strategy, prompt engineering, architectural direction, and defining protocols and automation rules.
+- 📝 **100% of the documentation** (including this README and subcomponent , md files) was written with the assistance of AI Coding/Writing agents.

+> System architecture, strategy, and even parts of the design process have been developed through interactive collaboration with these agents — under the direction of a human developer.

-This project serves as a demonstration of how a human–AI development loop can rapidly build complex, modular, and intelligent systems.
+This project demonstrates how a human–AI feedback loop can produce complex, modular, and intelligent systems with minimal boilerplate burden and accelerated iteration speed.